WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Proposed Method

 \subsection{Mitigating Classification Bias with Generative Models}

 A key element of our framework is the MLP head relation classifier $g_\phi$.
-To mitigate catastrophic forgetting, we retain the representations of previously learned relations by deploying a generator that encodes their input distribution.
-Specifically, we employ Gaussian distributions $\mathcal{N}(\mean_r^t,\cov^t)$ for each relation $r \in \mathcal{R}_t$, where $\mean_r^t = \mean^t_{r,t}$ and $\cov^t = \cov^t_t$.
-These are computed from the prompt pool $\mathcal{P}_t$ of the current task as described in Section~\ref{sec:method_gen_model}.
+To mitigate catastrophic forgetting, we retain the representations of previously learned relations by deploying a generator that encodes their input distribution. {Specifically, for each relation $r \in \mathcal{R}_t$, we use a Gaussian distribution $\mathcal{N}(\mean^t_{r,t},\cov^t_t)$.
+The mean and covariance are computed from the prompt pool $\mathcal{P}_t$ of the current task, as described in Section~\ref{sec:method_gen_model}.}

-By using a prompt-based generative model, the representations of previously learned relations can be reconstructed and replayed for subsequent tasks, thereby preserving essential relational knowledge.
-For each relation, storage requirements are minimal: only a mean vector and a covariance matrix are kept, significantly reducing memory overhead while preserving learned features.
-Furthermore, this design effectively addresses the issue of catastrophic forgetting by eliminating the need to store observed instances explicitly.
-Instead, the generative models capture and reproduce the distribution of the input space, enabling the model to simulate previously encountered relations without directly accessing historical data.
-This approach not only enhances computational efficiency but also ensures compliance with privacy constraints, as raw data is never retained.
+By using a prompt-based generative model, the representations of previously learned relations can be reconstructed and replayed for subsequent tasks, thereby preserving essential relational knowledge. {Storage requirements for each relation are minimal, as only a mean vector and a covariance matrix are stored.
+Furthermore, this design effectively addresses catastrophic forgetting by eliminating the need to store observed instances explicitly.
+Instead, the generative models capture and reproduce the distributional characteristics of each relation's representations, enabling the model to simulate previously encountered relations without directly accessing historical data.} This approach not only enhances computational efficiency but also ensures compliance with privacy constraints, as raw data is never retained.

-These generative models produce a representation set $\zbm_r$ for each relation $r$, which is then used to train the relation classifier.
-The MLP classifier $g_\phi$ is trained by minimizing the cross-entropy loss as below:
+These generative models produce synthetic representations $\zbm_r$ for each relation $r$, which are then used to train the relation classifier.
+The MLP classifier $g_\phi$ is trained by minimizing the following cross-entropy loss:

-For a comprehensive overview of the training procedure, each phase is detailed in Algorithm~\ref{alg:cap}.
-The data flow diagram illustrating the inference process is provided in Figure~\ref{fig:data-flow-diagram}.
+The complete training procedure is detailed in Algorithm~\ref{alg:cap}, and the data flow for the inference process is illustrated in Figure~\ref{fig:data-flow-diagram}.